voncuver/cwierkacz/README.md

 ﻿Ćwierkacz
 =========

-Twitter media relations software.
-This is an on-going university project, but feel free to use it.
+This is an on-going university project under heavy development.